FDSN/SeedLink/docs/protocol.rst

 * 64-bit sequence numbers.
 * ISO8601-compatible date format of DATA and FETCH.
 * Optional end-time and sequence number (-1) with DATA and FETCH.
+* Sequence number as an argument to DATA and FETCH is written in decimal notation instead of hexadecimal.
 * AUTH, GETCAPABILITIES, SLPROTO and USERAGENT commands added.
 * INFO FORMATS.
 * INFO format is JSON instead of XML.